gia-uh/leto/docs/dev.md

 3. Compute a response
 4. Visualize the response

-This cycle is implemented as a streamlined process in `leto/ui.py` which in turns uses several components to weave everything in.
+This cycle is implemented as a streamlined process in `leto/ui.py` which in turn uses several components to weave everything.
 Let's look at each step in more detail.

-Data enters LETO via a `Loader`, a class that implements a single `_load()` method that returns a iterable of `Entity` and `Relation` instances.
+Data enters LETO via a `Loader`, a class that implements a single `_load()` method that returns an iterable of `Entity` and `Relation` instances.
-An `Entity` is just name plus a type, and some opaque attributes.
+An `Entity` is just a name plus a type, and some opaque attributes.
 Likewise, a `Relation` has a label, and the two entities it connects.
 All relations in LETO are directed.

-In the main application cycle, the currently selected loader is firss instantiated with the corresponding parameters, and then executed.
+In the main application cycle, the currently selected loader is first instantiated with the corresponding parameters and then executed.
-The resulting iterable is given to a `Storage` instance, which can be either `GraphStorage` (the default) or a `DummyStorage` which is there just for testing purposes.
+The resulting iterable is given to a `Storage` instance, which can be either `GraphStorage` (the default) or a `DummyStorage` (which is there just for testing purposes).

 An `Storage` inheritor needs to supply a `store` method with receives either an entity or a relation.
 They also provide a `size()` method for instrospection.

 Once stored any newly created data, the main application loop proceeds to parse the current query.
 A `QueryParser` implementation is used here, which receives a `string` as input and returns an instance of the `Query` class.
-Different sub-instances of `Query` exist, but they all share the same basic structure: a list of entities, and list of relations, and a list of attributes.
+Different sub-instances of `Query` exist, but they all share the same basic structure: a list of entities, a list of relations, and a list of attributes.
 Currently implemented query parsers are based on some hard-coded rules on top of a `spacy` tokenization of the query, hence they perform basic entity detection and the rules are based on POS-tags and other syntactic cues.

 Once parsed, the query is fed to a `QueryResolver` instance, which is provided by the `Storage` implementation.
 This will return a sub-graph in the form of a list of tuples, i.e., `Relation` instances.
 How smart can this resolution be is left to the implementation of the query resolver.
 In `GraphStorage` the query resolver generates a set of neo4j queries based on some rules that try to find the most similar entities and relations in the graph.
 There's also currently a simplistic implementation of a similarity engine using `spacy` word embeddings, but this is still in a very crude state.